Updated November 1, 2021

-In our most recent Tablo firmware update (2.2.20) we have officially decoupled the settings for Recording Quality and Live TV Quality.
+In Tablo firmware update 2.2.20 we decoupled the settings for Recording Quality and Live TV Quality.

 Keep reading for details…

 How Tablo Live TV & Recording Quality Settings Work